2015 UNHCR country operations profile - Jordan

 | Response |

 Needs and strategies

-UNHCR's foremost priority is to ensure that the favourable protection environment in Jordan is maintained.
-In 2014, any new flows of Syrians arriving in Jordan will further strain the already limited resources.
-This could have a negative impact on Jordanian public opinion vis-à-vis all refugees and pose further challenges to preserving the asylum space in the country.
+UNHCR's foremost priority remains to ensure that Jordan's largely favourable protection environment is maintained in 2015, despite new arrivals of Syrians potentially further straining already limited resources.
+This could have a negative impact on Jordanian public opinion of refugees and make preserving the country's asylum space in the country challenging.

-UNHCR will assure international protection and provide the authorities with the technical support to reinforce the capacity of national institutions.
-Timely registration will ensure regular access to basic services, which is particularly important for the prevention of sexual and gender-based violence (SGBV) and for child protection.
-The Office also aims to strengthen its outreach capacity through the implementation of its urban policy to mitigate the impact of the Syrian influx on the local communities.
+The organization will ensure international protection standards are maintained for all those of concern and provide the authorities with technical support to boost the capacity of national institutions dealing with them.
+Timely registration will ensure refugees' regular access to basic services, which is particularly important to prevent sexual and gender-based violence (SGBV) and for child protection.
+The Office will strengthen its outreach capacity and through the implementation of its urban policy, will aim to mitigate the impact of the presence of Syrian refugees on local communities.

-The ongoing influx of Syrian asylum-seekers is likely to have an impact on UNHCR's activities to address the needs of Iraqi refugees in Jordan.
-Refugee status determination (RSD) and durable solutions will remain essential protection elements for the Iraqi refugee population.
-The response will be closely monitored and if any refugees become more destitute, due to increasingly limited access to services and infrastructure, UNHCR will engage in a dialogue with Government counterparts to discuss a new strategy for this population.
+The continuing influx of Syrians is likely to affect UNHCR's activities to address the needs of Iraqi refugees in Jordan.
+RSD and resettlement will remain essential protection elements for the Iraqi refugee population.
+The response will closely monitor the status of those refugees at risk of becoming more destitute, due to increasingly limited access to services and infrastructure, and UNHCR will review its strategy for them with government counterparts.